playframework/playframework/documentation/manual/Migration.md

 import play.api.libs.concurrent.Execution.Implicits._
 ```

-_(Please see the Scala documentation about Execution context for more informations)_
+_(Please see the [Scala documentation about Execution context](http://docs.scala-lang.org/overviews/core/futures.html) for more information)_

 And remember that: